linen-app/artis/README.md

 ##### 1.1 Get `POSITION_ID` that you want to close
 Every position has its id that needs to be specified when you want to close it.

-To obtain the id you can go to https://etherscan.io, open the transaction that opened the position -> go to Event Logs -> search for the last event and take the first data field from this event.
+To obtain the ID you can go to https://etherscan.io, open the transaction that opened the position -> go to Event Logs -> search for the last event and take the first data field from this event.
 It will be `POSITION_ID`.

 ```
-POSITION_ID=0000000000000000000000000000000000000000000000000000000000000001
+POSITION_ID=0000000000000000000000000000000000000000000000000000000000000001 # specify your ID
 ```

 #### 2. Send `closePosition` transaction
-The transaction will go through proxy wallet, so the calldata needs to be formed manually
+Transaction will go through your proxy wallet, so the calldata needs to be formed manually
 ```
 # Calculate function signature
 SIG=$(seth sig "closePosition(address[2],uint256[3])")